mohmdhmedi/Rice_Images_Classification_CNN/README.md

 Project 2

-    Description: Description of the second project.
-    Dataset: Details about the dataset used.
-    Techniques Used: Techniques and methods applied.
-    Framework: Framework and libraries used.

-Project 3

-    Description: Description of the third project.
-    Dataset: Details about the dataset used.
-    Techniques Used: Techniques and methods applied.
-    Framework: Framework and libraries used.
+    Description: The same dataset with other model.
+I have used Pytorch as the second approach.
+    Dataset: The dataset is divided into training, validation, and test sets.
+    Techniques Used: Data augmentation, CNN architecture, early stopping, learning rate reduction.
+    Framework: Pytorch

 Installation